-21. Taser unintentional discharges

-- a.
-Sworn personnel shall notify an on-duty supervisor and record the incident on the Taser Log Sheet, form S-70.113. - (1) If a subject is struck, sworn personnel shall complete a Use of Force Report and follow the applicable procedures outlined in the "Use of Force" directive. - (2) If no subject is struck, sworn personnel shall ensure that the probes and cartridges are destroyed. - (3) The supervisor shall conduct an administrative investigation when an incident occurs at a location other than a police facility, or at a police facility when a suspect or arrestee is present.

-22. Taser deployment
+- 18. Sworn personnel shall not change or modify the taser. - 19.
+Sworn personnel shall contact a DTU supervisor for replacement of any taser that is not safe or functioning properly.
+Only a DTU supervisor shall repair the taser or accessories. - 20.
+Sworn personnel shall not remove the Digital Power Magazine (DPM) from the taser unit.
+Once the DPM read-out reaches 20% or less, personnel should have the DPM replaced.
+The DPM shall only be replaced by a DTU supervisor. - 21.
+Taser unintentional discharges - a.
+Sworn personnel shall notify an on-duty supervisor and record the incident on the Taser Log Sheet, form S-70.113. - If a subject is struck, sworn personnel shall complete a Use of Force Report and follow the applicable procedures outlined in the "Use of Force" directive. - (2) If no subject is struck, sworn personnel shall ensure that the probes and cartridges are destroyed. - (3) The supervisor shall conduct an administrative investigation when an incident occurs at a location other than a police facility or at a police facility when a suspect or arrestee is present. - 22.
+Taser deployment - a.

-- a.
 Sworn personnel choosing to deploy a taser shall confirm that the weapon selected is a taser and not a firearm. - b.
 Only cartridges marked "25 FEET" or "XP" shall be used in the taser. - c.
 When feasible, sworn personnel should communicate to the subject that the taser is going to be deployed to attempt to gain compliance.
-This can be communicated to the subject by removing the air cartridge, displaying the laser on the subject, and "sparking" the taser unit. - Note: When the taser is "sparked" for compliance, sworn personnel shall complete a Use of Force Report. - d.
+This can be communicated to the subject by removing the air cartridge, displaying the laser on the subject, and "sparking" the taser unit. - Note: When the taser is displayed or "sparked" for compliance, sworn personnel shall document these actions as outlined in the "Use of Force" directive. - d.
 If possible, personnel should give the loud verbal command "Taser!
 Taser!
-Taser!" prior to firing the taser.
+Taser!" prior to firing the taser. - e.

-- e.
 Sworn personnel may use the taser in the drive-stun mode to gain control of suspects displaying active resistance.
 The drive-stun mode shall not be used with a live air cartridge in place. - f.
 Sworn personnel should attempt to control and handcuff the subject under power during the window of opportunity the taser cycle provides. - g.
 Sworn personnel should consider moving on to another force option if unable to control and handcuff under power.